 Buy your Budapest City Card here before your trip!

-One of the main things I liked about this Bath was that there were so many options, and specifically pools of ranging temperatures.
+One of the main things I liked about this thermal bath was that there were so many options and pools of ranging temperatures.
 If you got too hot in one, you could cool down in another.
 Or if you got too cold in one you could go heat up in the sauna.
 Then, if you tired of sitting in a tub of hot water you could do laps in the swimming pool.
 I really liked that there were so many various options for all your needs.

 Book in advance here – Skip-the-Line: Gellért Spa Full Day Ticket in Budapest